 To combat this, several companies have produced left-handed variants of their popular right-handed models or ambidextrous designs that can be used in either hand comfortably.

 In the following article, I'll cover seven of the best left-handed gaming mice currently on the market as of August 2nd, 2017.
-Products listed within this article were considered based on a number of criteria including design, build-quality, features, performance, and price-point.
+Products listed within this article were considered based on a number of criteria including design, build quality, features, performance, and price-point.
+As time goes on and new models are introduced, we will update this article to reflect the best choices for left handers.

 Should You Buy With A Left-Handed Or Ambidextrous Model?